Managing Diabetes in Dogs

 It makes sense to test diabetic dogs for hypothyroidism and hyperadrenocorticism, but only after their diabetes is controlled.
 Otherwise, the diabetes will affect test results.

 Hyperlipidemia usually improves as blood sugar levels are controlled.
 Persistently elevated triglycerides may be linked to Cushing’s disease and can increase the risk of developing acute pancreatitis.
 Reducing fat in the diet can help to lower triglyceride levels.
 Elevated cholesterol is often linked to hypothyroidism.

 Insulin resistance can be caused by hypothyroidism, Cushing’s disease, infections, pancreatitis, drug therapy (corticosteroids), obesity, acromegaly, estrus (heat cycle), and anti-insulin antibodies.
 Insulin resistance should be investigated in patients who need doses of 1 unit or more of insulin per pound of body weight.

-With proper treatment, dogs with diabetes have survival rates very similar to those of non-diabetic dogs of the same age and gender, though their risk is greatest during the first six months of treatment, when insulin therapy is introduced and glucose levels are being regulated.
+The life expectancy of a diabetic dog can be the same as a healthy dog's with proper care.
+With proper treatment, diabetic dogs have survival rates very similar to those of non-diabetic dogs of the same age and gender, though their risk is greatest during the first six months of treatment, when insulin therapy is introduced and glucose levels are being regulated.
 Diabetic dogs are more likely to die of kidney disease, infections, or liver/pancreatic disorders than of diabetes itself.
 But once their condition stabilizes, diabetic dogs can lead happy, healthy lives.